HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

-#### mCODE Roles
+### mCODE Roles

 Two roles are defined:

 * **mCODE Data Sender** - a participant in exchange of mCODE data who provides mCODE data in response to a data query or autonomously pushes mCODE data to an mCODE receiver.
 The data sender does not have to be the originator of the data it possesses.
 * **mCODE Data Receiver** - a participant in exchange of mCODE data who accepts mCODE data from an mCODE Data Sender.

 US Core defines two actors, US Core Requestor and US Core Responder, which are highly suggestive of a "pull" architecture.
-In mCODE, we use the terms sender and receiver, which are more neutral with respect to push and pull.
+In mCODE, we use the terms Sender and Receiver, which are more neutral with respect to push and pull.
 However, for all practical purposes, there is an equivalence between US Core Requestor and mCODE Data Receiver, and similarly between US Core Responder and mCODE Data Sender.

 ### Capability Statements